civicrm/civicrm-user-guide/docs/campaign/everyday-tasks.md

 ## A campaign event

-Events created using CiviEvent can be associated with a campaign.
-To find out more about configuring and using CiviEvent, see the *Events* section of this book.
+Events created using [CiviEvent](/events/what-is-civievent.md) can be associated with a campaign.

 1. Create and configure the event.
 2. Select the appropriate campaign from the drop-down list when setting